openbudgets/integration/README.md

 The docker configuration files are included in the Integration repository, each component has its own folder, and every component is running within a separate docker container.

+### Hardware Recommendations
+This section gives the hardware specifications of the OBEU platform as a reference for the deployment on your platform.

+The current platform is running and tested with the following recommended hardware specifications:
+  -  Intel(R) Xeon(R) CPU E5-2660 v3 @ 2.60GHz
+  -  35GB RAM
+  -  4GB Swap memory
+  -  1TB hard disk for storage

 ### Prepare The Integration
 You need to make the integration folder prepared with all the shared volumes, static files placed in the correct path.